 This visual from consultants Bain usefully shows how zero-based budgeting focuses on improvements using both ‘what’ and ‘how’ savings.
-They point out that the aim should be to reduce cost, but at the same time avoid inhibiting growth.
+They point out that the aim should be to reduce cost but at the same time avoid inhibiting growth.

 Unilever brands are examples of consumer brands successfully applying ZBB.
 In a recent financial report they say that zero-based budgeting is “improving our productivity in brand and marketing investment as we reduce the cost of advertising production and increase investment in media channels.
 ZBB is also eliminating waste in those areas where we have over-saturated traditional media channels, as well as reducing overheads.”
-They introduced this programme by test and learn in different markets.
+They introduced this program by test and learn in different markets.
 Unilever piloted zero-based budgeting for one year in Thailand, for instance, which reduced its overall spending by 2% as a share of sales.

-The potential of digital transformation projects, data-driven marketing strategies and real-time targeting acquisition and retention tactics in digital channels is outpacing our ability to allocate budget and resources with a corresponding degree of agility.
+The potential of digital transformation projects, data-driven marketing strategies, and real-time targeting acquisition and retention tactics in digital channels is outpacing our ability to allocate budget and resources with a corresponding degree of agility.
 Zero-based budgeting is an attempt to focus our attention, budgets, and resources on existential opportunities and threats in the marketplace.

 How zero-based budgeting can be applied

 As an example, see how zero-based budgeting might affect a team’s activities mid-campaign, using the Ansoff Marketing Opportunity Matrix as a framework: